Can Artificial Intelligence Solve Poverty?

-A lecture/brainstorm series for High-school & University students on the topic of A.I as it considers a modern approach to eradicating poverty.
+A lecture/brainstorm series for High-school & University students on the topic of A.I as it considers a modern approach to eradicating poverty, or at the least reducing the percentage gap between the poor & rich.
 We will go through case studies explaining concretely what A.I can do and what it can't, and what we as a human race must be willing to sacrifice before the solution of A.I can be achieved practically.
 We will provide different approaches, first being Machine Learning using neural networks, and then introduce/welcome you to the group of participants who have choosen 'yes' to subscribe to solve this issue with us.

 Weekly topics are taken from Stuart Russell & Peter Norvig's Artificial Intelligence A Modern Approach.
 Each week, of the 10 week series of workshops, we explain how our Studio Academy's team of programmers/engineers apply the lesson(s) to the ongoing M.A.I.G.A project.
 The acronym M.A.I.G.A stands for My Artificial Intelligent Guardian Angel, a proposed positive agent of change towards the situation of poverty.